 I will work hard with everyone this term to make certain that you speak up during roleplays, simulations and lectures on a more frequent basis so as to help get you ready for smaller seminars in 3rd and 4th year-and more importantly, to help you prepare for a real job outside the ivory tower.
 Many students learn to overcome their fear of public speaking by taking my classes (yes, I used to be very shy too).
-Not knowing much about Politics means very little-you can comment on the slides you have viewed easily without a degree in Politics!
+Not knowing much about Politics means very little-you can comment on the slides you have viewed easily without a degree in Politics.
+Nobody will remember what you said anyway.